 To help you choose the best bathroom exhaust fan for your needs, we have done a little research to compile a list of the 5 best bathroom exhaust fans available on the market today.
 Lets get into the list.

 - Revolutionary ECM motor with SmartFlow Technology ensures optimal CFM output

-- Built-in Pick-A-Flow airflow selector allows you to select your required airflow of 50, 80, or 110 CFM with a simple flip of a switch
+- Built-in Pick-A-Flow airflow selector allows you to select your required airflow

 - Single-hinged Flex-Z Fast bracket provides flexible, fast, and easy installation

 - Can be used to comply with ASHRAE 62.2, LEED, IAP, and California Title 24

 The Panasonic FV-0511VFL1 WhisperFit is a ceiling-mounted exhaust fan with a built-in energy-efficient ECM motor and a minimalistic design that should go with any room.